 But using an iPad as a POS system provides a lot more than social cachet to small businesses.
 In summary, besides the cool factor, the advantages of using an iPad POS for your small business are:

-- The ability to streamline the sales process by providing catalogue and inventory data to customers as well as payment services;
+- The ability to streamline the sales process by providing catalog and inventory data to customers as well as payment services

 Here's a closer look at each of these advantages.

 Compared to a full-blown POS system, can be enormous.
 While a traditional point of sale system can cost upwards of $20,000, a complete ShopKeep iPad POS system, for instance, with an iPad, cash drawer, and receipt printer costs about $1000.
 You will pay a monthly fee on top of the initial costs, which start at $69 per register per month depending on which package you choose, but that's still a considerably inexpensive alternative.

 They Are Powerful Customer Service Tools

 For small businesses such as restaurants, the portability of the iPad and other mobile devices means wait-staff can make paying the bill more convenient for customers; they can take the iPad POS right to customers' tables.